CatAnnaDev/ImageFakeScraper/README.md

 # ImageFakeScraper

-A collection of search engine image scrapers (Google Images, DuckDuckGo and Brave) in C#.
+A collection of search engine image scrapers (Google Images, DuckDuckGo, Brave, Bing, Getty, Immerse, OpenVerse, Pixel, Yahoo) in C#.

 See the [examples](examples) folder for an example program.